 From there, Tony recovers and fends off the attack.
 After demanding to know who’s piloting his newest suit, he gets the shock of his life as Iron Man Dio’s wearer is actually Ho Yinsen.
 As such, Episode 4 ends with him flying off while Stark is left in utter disbelief as to how his former ally has returned from the grave.

 We begin Episode 5 “Outbreak” with Iron Man testing out a space booster attachment.
-He manages to prevent himself from freezing up thanks to an anti-icing solvent as he sees how high up he can go.
+He manages to prevent himself from freezing up thanks to an anti-icing solvent as he sees how high he can go.
 Unfortunately, he’s not able to escape Earth’s gravitational pull by the time his armor gives out and starts plummeting back down.
 Fortunately, he’s able to activate his stabilizers in order to ease his rate of descent.

 Back at his Japanese home, Tony preps some adjustments for his armor including a stronger radiation shield.
 Wondering how his one-time ally managed to cheat death, he contacts Pepper Potts back in America and asks her to run a detailed background check on Ho Yinsen.